HumanBrainProject/neural-activity-resource/apps/nar-v3/README.md

 ## Developers' Guide

-The main code repository is https://gitlab.ebrains.eu/data-services/neural-activity-resource.

 The app is implemented using React Router v6, with Material UI for layout and design.
 Data are retrieved from the EBRAINS Knowledge Graph using the [KG Core API](https://docs.kg.ebrains.eu/).

+### Setting up a development environment

+The main code repository is https://gitlab.ebrains.eu/data-services/neural-activity-resource.
+You should fork this into your own account.

+  $ git clone https://gitlab.ebrains.eu/<your account>/neural-activity-resource

+  $ cd neural-activity-resource/apps/nar-v3
+  $ npm install

 To run a development server, you will need to obtain an EBRAINS IAM authorization token, paste it into src/main.jsx, then run:

   $ npm run dev

+Before committing changes, make sure the test suite passes:

+  $ npm run test

+To see which code needs more tests:

+  $ npm run coverage

 ### Deployment